sdcnku/micropython/docs/reference/repl.rst

 Auto-indent
 -----------

-When typing python statements which end in a colon (for example if, for, while) then the prompt will change to three dots (...) and the cursor will be indented by 4 spaces.
+When typing python statements which end in a colon (for example if, for, while, etc.) then the prompt will change to three dots (...) and the cursor will be indented by 4 spaces.
 When you press return, the next line will continue at the same level of indentation for regular statements or an additional level of indentation